Art-Tech-Pty-Ltd/litepaper/README.md

 ## Introduction

-Art.Tech is a platform that combines generative AI art creation with blockchain technology, creating an ecosystem for artists and collectors.
-By utilizing smart contracts on the Ethereum blockchain, Art.Tech provides an environment for creating, trading, and investing in digital art.
+Art.Tech is a platform that combines AI-generated art with blockchain technology, allowing artists to create and mint their digital artworks as NFTs.
+Users can buy, sell, and trade these artworks, with smart contracts ensuring secure transactions and rewarding artists with royalties and prize pools.

 ## Platform Overview